Understanding Education in Houston

 SAT/ACT

-While SAT/ACT participation rates in Texas public schools were above 70% for most demographic groups, the share of test takers who achieved at or above criterion greatly varied by group.
+Participation rates and performance vary considerably by gender, racial group and socioeconomic status.
 As with most racial/ethnic disparities in education, this is partly because of discriminatory practices that have existed since our nation’s founding (such as redlining and segregation), exacerbated by present-day imbalances (i.e., poverty, disinvestment in public schools).

 Texas Success Initiative (TSI) Assessment